Cherchies Blog

 Making recipes from scratch is super satisfying because you can control the ingredients that go into your recipe, and you can save money in the process.
 Sauerkraut is one of those foods I would never think to make from scratch, as the idea always sounded daunting and tedious, but that was until a recent conversation I had with my mom.
 We were talking about pork chops and sauerkraut, and Mom interjected, "Your Great Grandmother used to make her sauerkraut from scratch."
 Hmmm, game changer!

 I did a little research and found out that homemade sauerkraut is full of probiotics and healing nutrition.
 It's a fermented food that is good for your gut!
-Just from making your own, you get the benefit of fresh cabbage, full of healthy bacteria, and the satisfaction of homemade food made from scratch!
+By making your own, you get the benefit of fresh cabbage, full of healthy bacteria, and the satisfaction of homemade food made from scratch!
 Follow along as I demonstrate how to make simple and easy sauerkraut in a mason jar!

 Ingredients